 In these meetings, it’s crucial not to withhold any information.
 Share all the relevant information you have access to.
 The attorney will require every detail to accurately assess your circumstances.
 The last thing you want is to pay a retainer fee, initiate a case, and later disclose information that could have deterred you from pursuing the case in the first place.
 Save both time and money by providing the attorney with comprehensive information during your initial consultations.

 Filing a Petition to Modify

-If you have determined, with the assistance of an experienced family law attorney, that it is in your best interest to file a child support modification, your first step would be to file a Petition to Modify in a Suit Affecting the Parent-Child Relationship.
-(SAPCR).
-If you have been through a divorce, this document should look pretty familiar to you as it is the same as an Original Petition for Divorce.
+If, with the guidance of an experienced family law attorney, you’ve concluded that filing a child support modification is in your best interest, your initial step involves filing a Petition to Modify within a Suit Affecting the Parent-Child Relationship (SAPCR).
+If you’ve previously experienced divorce, this document should appear familiar, as it is akin to an Original Petition for Divorce.